 One hundred percent of the funding for institutional employment comes from the employing department's operating budget.
 The individual hired must be a current student at Fort Lewis College.
 There is no requirement that the student demonstrate need through the FAFSA, as there is for work-study jobs.
 The student must be paid no less than minimum wage and no more than *$11.00 per hour according to the provisions of the Student Employment Pay Plan.
 The student must verify their identity and eligibility to work prior to employment.

+Students who are awarded work-study may obtain their contracts from the Office of Financial Aid after they have completed their employment paperwork with The Office of Human Resources.
 Students' work-study awards will be rescinded if they fail to obtain their contract before census date in September.

 INSTITUTIONAL STUDENT EMPLOYEES

 International students enrolled as full-time students must have a "valid for work" social security card before they begin working.
-To apply for a social security card the student must take a letter from the Human Resources Office requesting a card, and proof of enrollment, to Social Security Administration.
+To apply for a social security card the student must take a letter from The Office of Human Resources requesting a card, and proof of enrollment, to Social Security Administration.
 The student must bring their social security card, passport, copy of I-20 and I-94 to the Human Resources Office before they begin working.
 International students are not allowed to work more than 20 hours per week while school is in session.
 The Fort Lewis College work week is Saturday through Friday.

 The supervisor's responsibilities are: